Economics Faculty/Staff Directory

 Dr. Dan Giedeman earned his B.A. in economics and history and his M.S. in economics from Southern Illinois University -- Carbondale, and his Ph.D. in economics from Washington University in St. Louis.
-His research and teaching interests include banking particularly banking regulation and how banking may have influenced economic development; the determinants of long-run economic growth; and economic history.
-He also has an interest in comparing the economic systems of different nations and he recently spent a year as a visiting professor at the University of Konstanz in Germany.
-Dan is a member of several economic organizations including the American Economic Association.
-He is a former president of the Economic and Business Historical Society and is currently an associate editor of Essays in Business and Economic History.
+His research and teaching interests include banking--particularly banking regulation and how banking may have influenced economic development, the determinants of long-run economic growth, and economic history.
+He also has an interest in comparing the economic systems of different nations and he has been a guest professor in Germany at the University of Konstanz as well as the Duale Hochschule, Baden-Württemberg.
+Dan is a member of several economic organizations including the American Economic Association and he is the current Chair of the Board of Trustees of the Economic and Business History Society.

 - PH.D., Economics, Washington University in Saint Louis.
 (2001).